 In Dhalgren, perhaps one of the most profound and bestselling science fiction novels of all time, Samuel R. Delany has produced a novel "to stand with the best American fiction of the 1970s" (Jonathan Lethem).

 Bellona is a city at the dead center of the United States.
 Something has happened there….
 The population has fled.
 Madmen and criminals wander the streets.
 Strange portents appear in the cloud-covered sky.
 And into this disaster zone comes a young man–poet, lover, and adventurer–known only as the Kid.
 Tackling questions of race, gender, and sexuality, Dhalgren is a literary marvel and groundbreaking work of American magical realism.

-After his seventh novel Empire Star (1966), Samuel Delany began publishing short fiction professionally with “The Star Pit.”
-It appeared in Worlds of Tomorrow and was turned into a popular two-hour radio play, broadcast annually over WBAI-FM for more than… More about Samuel R. Delany
+After his seventh novel, Empire Star (1966), Samuel R. Delany began publishing short fiction professionally with “The Star Pit.”
+It appeared in Worlds of Tomorrow and was turned into a popular two-hour radio play, broadcast annually over WBAI-FM for more than a decade.
+Two tales, “Aye,… More about Samuel R. Delany

 "A Joycean tour de force of a novel, Dhalgren…stake[s] a better claim than anything published in the country in the last quarter-century (excepting only Gass’s Omensetter’s Luck and Nabokov’s Pale Fire) to a permanent place as one of the enduring monuments of our national literature."–The Libertarian Review